When to fly

 - Golden Gate Park is the biggest and loveliest expanse of green in San Francisco and is filled with gardens, lakes, sporting facilities, concerts, wildlife exhibits, and museums.
 On Sundays, the main drive closes to traffic and opens to joggers, cyclists, roller-bladers, and strollers.
 Even when filled with people, the park doesn’t feel crowded and you can always find a secluded space.

-- San Francisco has a wealth of freebies and free exhibits; some are free on certain days and some are always free.
-Here’s a starter list: the Cable Car Museum, Creativity Explored, Fisherman's Wharf's Musée Mécanique, Mission Dolores, Precita Eyes Mural Arts and Visitors Centre, the Randall Museum, galleries at the San Francisco Art Institute, the Tattoo Art Museum, and the Wells Fargo Bank History Museum.
+- San Francisco has a wealth of freebies and free exhibits (either on selected dates or every day); the Cable Car Museum, Creativity Explored, Fisherman's Wharf's Musée Mécanique, Mission Dolores, Precita Eyes Mural Arts and Visitors Centre, the Randall Museum, galleries at the San Francisco Art Institute, the Tattoo Art Museum, and the Wells Fargo Bank History Museum are some examples.

 - Alcatraz sends chills up many a tourist’s back.
 More than just the prison, the island was the location of the first US fort and lighthouse on the West Coast.
 There are gardens, tide pools, and bird colonies to explore.
 Make your reservations in advance, even online before you arrive, as the tours fill quickly.
 If you’re there at the end of September, watch or join the Alcatraz Invitational Swim and see if you can swim from the Rock to shore.